hackclub/hackclub/workshops/pcb_level_2/README.md

 You can solve other DRC issues pretty easily.
 - For trace clearance issues, just move the trace away from the specified component.
 These sometimes pop up when rearranging components.
 - You can ignore/exclude all the Courtyard Overlaps with A1.
 That just points out that there are components inside the Arduino template [^3].
-- Through-hole has 'Thermal relief connection incomplete': if the connection looks good enough, it's probably good enough.
+- Through-hole has 'Thermal relief connection incomplete': if the connection looks good enough, it's good enough.
-- Ignore most 'Footprint doesn't match copy' and Silkscreen. warnings.
+- Ignore most 'Footprint doesn't match copy' and Silkscreen warnings.
 Manually fix the silkscreens that you want to see.
-- And, ignore Hole Clearance violations of J1 to J1.
-It seems to work just fine anyway.

 ## Finished Board